JP Morgan Chase & Co

 JPMorgan Chase & Co is a multinational bank holding company that is headquartered in New York City.
 It became one of the top banks in the US after the merger of J.P.
 Morgan and Chase Manhattan Bank in December 2000.
 Globally, JPMorgan Chase and Co. is the sixth largest bank by assets in the world, with total assets amounting to $2.5 trillion.
 It lists $28 trillion in assets under custody and administration and employs 243,355 individuals as of December 2016.

 JPMorgan Chase is considered a universal bank, as well as a custodian bank, with J.P.
 Morgan brand and Chase Bank brands working under its wings.
 The J.P.
 Morgan brand is used by the investment banking, private banking, private wealth management, asset management, and treasury and securities divisions.
-On the other hand, the Chase Manhattan bank brand is used for commercial banking, retail banking activities in the United States, and the credit card services in both the US and Canada.
+On the other hand, the Chase Manhattan bank brand is used for commercial banking, retail banking activities in the United States, and credit card services in both the US and Canada.

 JPMorgan Chase & Co was founded on December 1, 2000, after the merger of JPMorgan and Chase Manhattan Bank.
-The combined JPMorgan Chase & Co went on to acquire Bank One Corporation in 2004, Bear Stearns and Washington Mutual both in 2008.
+The combined JPMorgan Chase & Co went on to acquire Bank One Corporation in 2004, and Bear Stearns and Washington Mutual in 2008.
 Its oldest predecessor is the Bank of the Manhattan Company, which was established in 1799.

 J.P.
 Morgan is one of the principal subsidiaries of JPMorgan Chase & Co.
 It was established in 1871 as a partnership of Drexel, Morgan & Co and the name was later changed to J.P.
 Morgan in 1895 after the death of Drexel.
 It is the predecessor of some of the largest banks in the world, including JPMorgan Chase & Co, Morgan Stanley, and Deutsche Bank.
 J.P.
 Morgan was one of the most influential banks during its initial years.
 It financed the formation of the United States Steel Corporation and the New Haven and Hartford Railroad in 1892.
-Later in 1895, it supplied the US government with $62 worth of gold to float a bond issue to meet the government’s desired surplus of $100 million.
+Later in 1895, it supplied the US government with $62 million worth of gold to float a bond issue to meet the government’s desired surplus of $100 million.

 Chase Manhattan Bank was established in 1955 after Bank of the Manhattan Company purchased Chase National Bank.
 The Bank of the Manhattan Company was founded by Aaron Burr in 1799 with the initial goal of supplying water to the lower Manhattan area.
 It was headed by David Rockefeller during the 1970s and 1980s when it became known as one of the country’s most prestigious financial institutions.
 The real estate collapse in the 1990s, however, weakened the company and Chemical Bank acquired it in 1996.
 Chemical Bank retained the name “Chase” in the combined company.
 Chase Manhattan Bank merged with J.P.
 Morgan in 2000 to form JPMorgan Chase & Co.